Montgomery County, PA Military and Child Custody Lawyers

 The Pennsylvania state legislature is actively involved in the adoption of the UDPCVA, which will ultimately revise the Title 23 and 51 consolidated statutes.
 In March 2017 the judiciary will begin working on the next phase of the legislative process.

 The nation-wide implementation of uniform laws relating to issues such as the child custody of military parents will continue in efforts to correct variances and deficiencies in laws on a state-to-state basis.
 Military parents who encounter family law concerns should seek assistance from an experienced Montgomery County family law attorney.
-For nearly three decades, the legal team at the Law Offices of Sheryl R. Rentz, P.C. has been advocating for clients throughout Montgomery Country.
-Contact the office today for a consultation by calling (866) 290-9292.
+For nearly three decades, the legal team at the Law Offices of Sheryl R. Rentz, P.C. has been advocating for clients throughout Pennsylvania.
+Contact the office in Ardmore today for a consultation by calling (866) 290-9292.

 - Should Military Deployment Be Considered in Custody Battles?